 This project was voiced at the first Eastern Economic Forum - it was then, in 2015, that a trilateral agreement of intent for cooperation in the supply of propylene and various types of LPG to China was signed by Rosneft, Avestra Chemical and Manzhouli Far East Gas Co.
 Ltd. (Far East Gas).

 The document strengthened the parties' intentions to assess the prospects: long-term supplies of LPG and propylene produced by Rosneft in volumes from 60 to 200 thousand tons per year from Russia to China through Manchuria and the use of Far East Gas's capacity for LPG and propylene transshipment after it was put into Operation in the supply chain of these petroleum products.

 One of the holding's shareholders is Manchurian Far Eastern Gas Company LLC, a joint Russian-Chinese company.
 The founders are 4 companies, the scope of which is the reception, transshipment and delivery of LPG and propylene to the end consumers in China.

-Initially, it was assumed that the capacity of the new terminal will be 3 million tons per year, but according to the figures presented by Qi Jianhong, it will be about 2 million tons of LPG and propylene per year.
-Regarding the financial component, the Chinese representative notes that after the launch of the terminal, it plans to increase the volume of mutual trade between Russia and China amounting to at least 1 billion dollars per year.
+Initially, it was assumed that the capacity of the new terminal will be 3 million tons per year, but according to the data provided by Qi Jianhong, it will amount to about 2 million tons of LPG and propylene per year.
+As for the financial component, the Chinese representative notes that after the launch of the terminal, it is planned to increase the volume of mutual trade between Russia and China by at least $ 1 billion a year.